OpenSourceBrain/OSB_Documentation/contents/Help/Background_Information/02_Introduction_to_Computational_Neuroscience.md

 1. Neuroscience
    - [Cognitive Neuroscience][b_1.1]

-2. Computational modelling
+2. Computational modelling/theoretical neuroscience
-   - [Theoretical Neuroscience: Computational and Mathematical Modeling of Neural Systems][b_2.1], Dayan and Abbott
+   - [Theoretical Neuroscience: Computational and Mathematical Modeling of Neural Systems][b_2.1], Peter Dayan and LF Abbott
+   - [Methods in Neuronal Modeling: from Ions to Networks][kochsegev].
+C. Koch and I. Segev (eds.)
-   - [Introduction To The Theory Of Neural Computation][b_2.2]
+   - [Introduction To The Theory Of Neural Computation][b_2.2], John A. Hertz, Anders S. Krogh and Richard G. Palmer
-   - [Vision: A Computational Investigation into the Human Representation and Processing of Visual Information][b_2.3]
+   - [Vision: A Computational Investigation into the Human Representation and Processing of Visual Information][b_2.3], David Marr
-   - [The handbook of brain theory and neural networks][b_2.3]
+   - [The handbook of brain theory and neural networks][b_2.3], Michael A. Arbib (ed.)

 3. Programming
    - [Matlab for Neuroscientists][b_3.1]